dankato/capstone/README.md

-# React Capstone
+# Feedback Framework
 ![Project Image](https://i.giphy.com/ah7KwjMNJlhtK.gif)

 ### TL;TR
-A responsive client-side React-Redux based [MotivateMe!](https://media3.giphy.com/media/xUA7baCMQfFkvG5BdK/giphy.gif)
+A responsive client-side React-Redux based [Feedback Framework!](https://media3.giphy.com/media/xUA7baCMQfFkvG5BdK/giphy.gif)

 ## Description
-- Welcome To MotivateMe!
+- Welcome To Feedback Framework!
 Your center for positive feedback, constructive criticism, and everything you need to turn your team into a well-oiled machine.
 Anonymously record compliments, nice surprises, and habits you want your team to continue.
 Start collaborating!
 - Peers can submit anonymous feedback to other peers.
 - Other users can then read feedback in a general forum.
 - Each feedback message can be commented on